yurikoval/ex_okex/README.md

 *NOTE*: The access key must be in string.

-*SECURITY*: The reason we chose to pass the access key around instead of actual value of the key is to reduce the security risk.
-And people can not inspect the key when the program up and running.
-And this follow `Tell don't ask` principle.
+*SECURITY*: Access key is passed around instead of actual value of the key is to reduce the security risk.
+People can not inspect the key when the program up and running.
+This follow Tell, don't ask principle.

 #### Websocket